Executive Leadership Team

 Being a Career Compass coach is the best job ever because I get to have real conversations with students about things that they struggle with, worry about, don’t understand or need help with.
 I get to be the person that calms their fears, explains how it all works and convinces them that they can handle it with confidence.
 These students are the future of our state, and I get to help them make some of the first steps toward making it a better place!
 Who wouldn’t want to spend their day doing that?

-Boo Grigsby Scholarship Coordinator
+Dawn Smith, FAFSA Coordinator & Boo Grigsby Foundation Scholarship Award Coordinator

 High School Alma Mater: St. Michael High School Baton Rouge

 I believe that all high school students deserve the chance to attend a post-secondary educational program after graduation.
 It is such an honor to work with an organization that believes in empowering students to find their passion and pursue their dreams.
 Helping students achieve their goals is definitely THE BEST JOB EVER!